Howdy!

 Ben Howard

 I build high-performance digital environments where business strategy and technical feasibility meet.
-With a d.MBA lens, I don't just design interfaces — I orchestrate the systems that make them scalable.
-From modernizing 20-year-old legacy records for the U.S. Air Force to navigating the high-stakes regulatory landscape of Pfizer's Gen AI tools, my work is defined by bridging the gap between design vision and engineering reality.
+With a d.MBA lens, I orchestrate the systems that make interfaces scalable — from modernizing 20-year-old Air Force records systems (cutting development cycles by 25% through co-creation workshops) to navigating the high-stakes regulatory landscape of Pfizer's Gen AI tools.

 When I'm not auditing data models, you'll find me in Houston with my wife, Dakota, and our dog, Darcy.
 I'm a fan of technical apparel, intentional craft, and a perfectly executed “Howdy.”